-- Sweetened Condensed Coconut Milk (I recommend Edward & Son's Let's Do Organic brand)
+- Sweetened Condensed Coconut Milk - This is the base of the caramel sauce.
+It's already thicker in consistency and has a slightly sweet flavor.
+I recommend Edward & Son's Let's Do Organic brand.

 I used Edward & Son's Let's Do Organic Sweetened Condensed Coconut Milk in this vegan tart recipe.
 With a thick consistency and subtle sweetness, it makes the perfect dairy-free ingredient in lavish desserts.
 You can find out where to pick some up near you here!

-Although this vegan tart recipe is fairly straightforward and simple to make, here are a couple tips and tricks to ensure your mini tarts are FABULOUS
+Although this caramel tart recipe is fairly straightforward, here are a couple tips and tricks to ensure your mini tarts are fabulous:

 - Press the crust dough into the tart pans.
 This recipe makes approximately 6 mini tarts.
 Make sure you have enough dough in each pan to provide some structure.
 If the crust it too thin, it won't be able to hold the delicious caramel filling

 - Let the crust cool before filling with caramel.
-We want the crust to me room-temperature before we add the filling.
+We want the crust to be cooled before we add the filling.
 If the crust is too warm, the caramel sauce will melt and bleed into the crevices of the crust (aka make a big mess).
-Let the crusts cool for at least 10 minutes, it doesn't take too long
+Let the crusts cool for at least 10 minutes, it doesn't take too long.

 - Store mini tarts in the fridge.
 For optimal texture, store the tarts in the fridge.
 You can store them on the counter but keep in mind that the caramel will be on the softer side.